OiNutter/lean/README.md

-Shift
+Lean
 =======

-Shift is intended to provide a consistent interface to various python templating languages.
+Lean is intended to provide a consistent interface to various python templating languages.
 Code wise it is a port of [Tilt](https://github.com/rtomayko/tilt) for Ruby.

 At the moment it just has support for CoffeeScript and Scss as those are what I need but I will be adding support for as many other python templating languages as I can.
 I will also be trying to add support for the compiled template functionality that Tilt has, just as soon as I can understand how it works and how to do it in Python.